 What If I Need To Cancel Or Change My Move Date?

 If you need to change or cancel your move for any reason, please try to give us at least 48 hours notice.

 Will I Be Charged Extra For Specialty Items?

-There is an extra charge for certain specialty items, including but not limited to gun safes, pianos, flat screen TVs and Tempur-Pedic mattresses.
-If you have any of these items, or any items you are not sure about, please call us at 844-737-7800.
+There is an extra charge for certain specialty items, including but not limited to gun safes, pianos, TVs, and Tempur-Pedic mattresses.
+If you have any of these items or any items you are not sure about, please call us at 844-737-7800.
 All jobs are subject to either a fuel or travel fee depending on the total distance covered.

-Firefighting’s Finest uses 24-foot-long trucks, not including the cab.
+Firefighting’s Finest uses fully enclosed box trucks.
 Most trucks are 26 feet, and we also have some 28-foot trucks plus the cab.
 Trucks this large require overhead clearance of at least 13 feet across the entire width of the truck (at least 8 feet).
 Additionally, all driving and parking surfaces must be capable of holding 26,000 pounds without the truck sinking or getting stuck.
 If your facility has an elevator, please ensure that it can be used by our crews.
 If it is possible to lock out the elevator, please get any necessary equipment.
-If the elevator must be reserved, please coordinate with your Moving Consultant on the time frame it should be reserved for.
+If the elevator must be reserved, please coordinate with your moving Consultant on the time frame it should be reserved for.

 Firefighting’s Finest reserves the right to refuse service in conditions that are not safe, sanitary, organized, or clean for work to be performed.
 Unsanitary or unsafe conditions, such as bed bugs, infestation, or hoarding, are examples of situations in which Firefighting’s Finest may determine that the move is not safe enough to be performed.
 In such cases, the move will be considered a cancellation, and the service deposit will be forfeited to Firefighting’s Finest.